PrinceThummar011/Docuchat/README.md

 ## Setup Instructions

 ### Option 1: Use Online (Recommended)
-1. Visit the deployed app: [Your Streamlit Cloud URL]https://docuchat-by-prince.streamlit.app/
+1. Visit the deployed app: [https://docuchat-by-prince.streamlit.app/]
 2. Enter your GROQ API key in the sidebar
 3. Start uploading documents and asking questions!